 But, if you already have a bachelor’s degree (in any subject) you can quickly become a teacher without a degree in Education through alternative teacher certification programs.

-While an alternative teacher certification program will get you into the classroom as a working educator faster (in under a year in some cases), online options are less common, with a few exceptions, including Teach Away's TCP.
+While an alternative teacher certification program will get you into the classroom as a working educator faster (in under a year in some cases), online options are less common, with a few exceptions, including Teach Away’s state-approved and AAQEP-accredited TCP.

 Why’s that?
 Well, online alternative teaching certification also typically requires you to undergo a teaching practicum at a local school in the state you want to teach in, which you may need to arrange on your own.